UrbanCompass/bazel/site/docs/external.md

 External dependencies can be specified in a `WORKSPACE` file in the [workspace directory](/docs/build-ref.html#workspaces).
-This `WORKSPACE` file uses the same Python-like syntax of BUILD files, but allows a different set of rules.
+This `WORKSPACE` file uses the same Python-like syntax of UCBUILD files, but allows a different set of rules.
 See the full list of rules that are allowed in the [Workspace](/docs/be/workspace.html) list of rules in the Build Encyclopedia.